Gerard-Alonso/Gerard-Alonso.github.io/Non-polar-entrainers.md

   <img src="https://github-readme-stats.vercel.app/api/pin/?username=gustavochm&repo=sgtpy&theme=nebulas" alt="SGTpy Repo">  </a>
 </p>

 We modeled the binary water + butanol / water + alkane / alkane + butanol binary mixtures, using as alkanes = hexane, heptane, octane and nonane.
-We saw good accuracy in reproducing all binary phase equilibria.

-Then, we have modeled the ternary heteroazeotropic line for each system
+We saw good accuracy in reproducing all binary phase equilibria and then proceed to model the three-phase equilibria.
+We obtained the following ternary heteroazeotropic lines for each system:

+/fig/

+A three-phase line with a low temperature heteroazeotropic point was located for all systems, all containing a 4-phase point (VLLL) equilibrium alongside the VLLE line, which was not reported for these systems.
+In long-chain alkanes the heteroazeotrope coincides with the 4-phase point, whereas short-chain alkanes they are located at different thermodynamic coordinates.

+The existence of the 4-phase point ___ is something interesting ___ because...

+Then we have evaluated the suitability of those thermodynamic scenarios in a standard heteroazeotropic distillation process.
+We have built the residue curve maps and carried out material balances to determine which alkane performs better for the dehydration.

+The complete work is compiled in the Undergraduate Theses of Octavio Barría [^3] and Nicolás Díaz [^4].
+Please check them out for more information.
+Hyperlinks are included to each paper and thesis.

 [^1]: saft-g
 [^2]: sgtpy
+[^3]: octavio
+[^4]: nico